 The Company records expense associated with the fair value of stock-based compensation.
-For fully vested stock and restricted stock grants, the Company calculates the stock-based compensation expense based upon estimated fair value on the date of grant.
-In determining the fair value of performance-based share awards subject to market conditions, the Company utilizes a Monte Carlo simulation prepared by an independent third party.
-For stock options, the Company uses the Black-Scholes option valuation model to calculate stock-based compensation at the date of grant.
+For fully vested stock and restricted stock grants the Company calculates the stock based compensation expense based upon estimated fair value on the date of grant.
+For stock options, the Company uses the Black-Scholes option valuation model to calculate stock based compensation at the date of grant.
 Option pricing models require the input of highly subjective assumptions, including the expected price volatility.
 Changes in these assumptions can materially affect the fair value estimate.

-The reconciliation of the denominators used to calculate basic EPS and diluted EPS for the three months ended March 31, 2018 and 2017 are as follows:
+The reconciliation of the denominators used to calculate basic EPS and diluted EPS for the years ended December 31, 2014, 2013 and 2012 are as follows:

 Derivative Instruments and Price Risk Management

 Long-lived assets to be held and used are required to be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-Crude oil and natural gas properties accounted for using the full cost method of accounting are excluded from this requirement but continue to be subject to the full cost method’s impairment rules.
-There was no impairment of other long-lived assets recorded for the three months ended March 31, 2018 and 2017.
+Crude oil and natural gas properties accounted for using the full cost method of accounting (which the Company uses) are excluded from this requirement but continue to be subject to the full cost method’s impairment rules.
+There was no impairment recorded at December 31, 2014, 2013, and 2012.

 New Accounting Pronouncements